lienkolabs/synergy/README.md

 peer-reviewers.
 If a journal accept a submitted pre-print it is telling the community that it has looked carefully on the content of the media and in good faith attests that it is correct as by the standards of the subject.

+Besides media, that is the basic assyncronous communication primitive, there is a synchronous primitive in synergy

+> Event = {venue,start, duration, scope}

+A meeting is an event associated to a collective

+> Meeting = {collective,event}

+A festival is a list of events associated to a subject

+> Festival = {subject, [events]}

+The system runs on reputation systems.
+Reputation system ranks different authors based on their titles (belonging to collectives), their publications and their participation on events.